 In the first half of 2020 Cellnex acquired 100% of the share capital of Belmont Infra Holding, S.A. from Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. (sellers of 75% and 25%, of the share capital, respectively) and the credit rights under certain capital contributions (prestações acessórias) made by Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. to Belmont Infra Holding, S.A. (the "Omtel Acquisition").
-Cellnex entered into separate share purchase and assignment agreements with each of Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. to Cellnex entered into separate share purchase and assignment agreements with each of Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. in connection with the Omtel Acquisition.
-The consideration for the acquisition was approximately EUR 800 million (equivalent Enterprise Value), estimated as of the date of the transaction, subject to certain price adjustments, including in the event that Cellnex resells 100% of the share capital of Belmont Infra Holding, S.A. within three years from completion.
+Cellnex entered into separate share purchase and assignment agreements with each of Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. in connection with the Omtel Acquisition.
+The consideration for the acquisition was approximately EUR 800 million (equivalent Enterprise Value2), estimated as of the date of the transaction, subject to certain price adjustments, including in the event that Cellnex resells 100% of the share capital of Belmont Infra Holding, S.A. within three years from completion.
 On 2 January 2020, Cellnex paid EUR 300 million in cash and assumed EUR 233 million of debt of the acquired subgroup, which Cellnex fully repaid after closing of the Omtel Acquisition, and incorporated EUR 43 million of cash balances.